ELS-RD/anonymisation/README.md

 > Both resources are stored on the Git repository (`resources/` folder).
 Both are not strategic to the success of the learning but provide a little help.

+## Data and model paths

+`XML`
+- Cases have to be provided as XML in the format used by `Temis`.
+- One XML file represents one week of legal cases.
+- `XML` files should be put in folder `resources/training_data/`.
+- The case used for inference has to be placed in `resources/dev_data/`.
+- Folder `resources/test/` contains a `XML` used for unit tests.

+Other resources
+- Resources are to be put in folder `resources/courts`, `resources/postal_codes`, `resources/first_names`.

+Model
+- Folder `resources/model/` will contain the `Spacy` model.

+> These paths can be modified in the config file `resources/config.ini`.

 ## Commands to use the code

-This project uses [Python virtual environment](https://virtualenv.pypa.io/en/stable/) to manage dependencies.
+This project uses [Python virtual environment](https://virtualenv.pypa.io/en/stable/) to manage dependencies without interfering with the those used by the machine.
-`pip3` should be installed on the machine.
+`pip3` and `python3` are the only requirements.
-To setup a virtual environment on the machine, install `virtualenv` and install the project dependencies (from the `requirements.txt` file).
+To setup a virtual environment on the machine, install `virtualenv` from `pip3` and install the project dependencies (from the `requirements.txt` file).

-These steps are scripted in the `Makefile` (tested only on `Ubuntu`).
+These steps are scripted in the `Makefile` (tested only on `Ubuntu`) and can be performed with the following command:

 ```bash
 make setup